Federal Advocacy Committees

 Once adopted, standing policy language remains in effect permanently until it is amended by the NLC membership.
 Resolutions sunset after one year unless action is taken to renew them for another year or incorporate them into permanent policy language.

-NLC is preparing its National Municipal Policy for 2021!
-During NLC’s virtual City Summit, the entire NLC membership, including the State Municipal Leagues, will consider changes to NLC’s National Municipal Policy (NMP).
+NLC has prepared its 2021 National Municipal Policy 2021.
+During NLC’s virtual City Summit, the entire NLC membership, including the State Municipal Leagues, considered changes to NLC’s National Municipal Policy (NMP).
 The NMP is NLC’s comprehensive policy platform on federal issues directly affecting or of concern to cities and towns.
 It serves as the foundation for NLC’s federal advocacy efforts on behalf of the nation’s cities, towns, and villages and is subject to an annual review by the NLC membership during the City Summit.
 A relevant and robust NMP is essential to elevating the voices of cities, towns and villages on Capitol Hill.
-Review the 2021 Proposed National Municipal Policy Amendments and Resolutions Book.
+Review the 2021 National Municipal Policy.

 Community & Economic Development Committee

 Human Development Committee

 - Be a local elected or appointed city official or city staff from an NLC member city